continuedev/continue/docs/docs/setup/select-model.md

 ## Autocomplete

 You likely want to use a model that is 1-15B parameters for autocomplete.
+You can read more about it [here](../features/tab-autocomplete.md#tab-autocomplete-beta)

 ### Commercial LLMs